 Emoji have taken over messenger conversations, Instagram captions, and occasionally even work emails.
 So if you’re going to use them, use them like you mean it!

 There are plenty of tricks allowing you to get even more emoji to choose from, or to come up with a suitable emoji response faster.
 You can broaden your selection with alternative emoji keyboards, use predictive text to have your phone replace text with emoji—the possibilities are truly endless.
+You can even turn yourself into an emoji with Memoji.

 Not sure how to use emoji?
 Here’s how to unlock the emoji keyboard on iPhone and find the best alternatives.
 And if you want to keep certain emoji within easy reach, here’s how you can create text shortcuts for emoji.